Residence Hall Policies

 - Drilling of any holes

 - Use of contact paper

-- Use of nails, or screws to the walls, ceiling, or doors
+- Use of nails or screws on the walls, ceiling, or doors

-- Removal, relocation or disassembly of furniture - this includes moving furniture from one room to another room within the same suite with the exception of within the same suite in Clerc Hall
+- Removal, relocation, or disassembly of furniture - this includes moving furniture from one room to another room within the same suite or into hallways or public spaces.

 - Elevation, stacking, or upturning of furniture